gitocoder/alx-system_engineering-devops/0x00-shell_basics/README.md

-betty in my first directory
+betty in the first directory